RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 or if the arguments to them fail to meet the defined syntactic constraints.

 These functions interact with the processing of clauses.
-To define this interaction, the functions are described here in terms of the processing of variables, see nnn.
+To define this interaction, the functions are described here in terms of the processing of variables, see <!--TODO-->nnn.

 Some of these functions have an argument which is a symbol.
 A symbol is a string.
 The content of the string shall meet the syntactic constraints of the left hand side of an assignment.
 Conversion to